 Book Your Flight

-Once you have been accepted into a foreign university or study abroad program, use online flight aggregator tools — such as WayAway, Skyscanner, or Google Flights — to search for affordable airfare.
+Once you have been accepted into a foreign university or study abroad program, use online flight aggregator tools, such as Skyscanner and Google Flights, to search for affordable airfare.
+You can also set up Google Flights alerts to track price fluctuations.

 RELATED: How to Save for a Europe Trip: 13 Money-Saving Tips for Your Dream European Vacation